 14. "Beard growth supplements will boost beard growth."

-Reality: They do not work.
-Period.
+Reality: These products promise much more than they offer.
 Looking at supplements, these companies simply take a multivitamin and increase certain vitamins like Biotin for example, and slap a "beard growth" label on it, knowing that beardless men will purchase it.
-Scientifically speaking, these micronutrients won't have any direct effect on your hair growth.
-A deficiency in some nutrients (i.e, Biotin) can decrease your potential beard growth rate, but a healthy diet will already optimize this nutrient bodily intake.
-Also, multivitamins don't deliver a localizing effect, so if the beard growth supplements were to work, your hairs all over your body would grow.
+A deficiency in some nutrients (i.e, Biotin) can decrease your potential beard growth rate, so that is true.
+But a healthy diet will already optimize this nutrient bodily intake.
+Also, supplements and pills don't deliver a localizing effect, so if the beard growth supplements were to work, your hairs all over your body would grow.

 15. "Beard growth oils/pills/products can boost beard growth."